blackstork-io/fabric/docs/language/configs.md

 Fabric templates can be configured with environment variables, either set in the shell or provided in `.env` file.

-The values of environment variables are available through global `env` namespace and inside the context under `.env` root.
+The values of environment variables are available through global `env` object and in the context under `.env` root.

 For example: